 Finally, Ryan Cleckner also mentioned the POF as being a well-made and reliable AR-10, so we’re making it a point to include it here.
 I personally had sour experience with POF almost a decade ago with an earlier model but that does not mean you should discount this new, updated offering.
 Times change…maybe?
 The POF Revolution is a lightweight, piston-driven rifle that is the same size

 Bottom line…In doing your research, I’d definitely add this one to the short list to read up on further.
-That said, POF be my last choice of the rifles listed here.
+That said, POF would personally be my absolute last choice of the rifles listed here.

 First of all, the main takeaway from this list of factory rifles is that modern AR-10s are really starting to pick up where the old ones left off.
 Today’s manufacturers are really refining the AR-10.
 The designs are smoother, nicer…Functioning is getting better.
 Manufacturers are taking it to the next level.